Rite of Christian Initiation of Adults (R.C.I.A.)

 If you or someone you know is interested in the journey towards becoming fully initiated into the Catholic Church or converting to Catholicism they can pre-register for classes in the church office.
-Pre-registration closes on September 16th.
-Weekly classes begin October 6th and are held on Thursday evenings from 6:30 – 8:30pm.
+Weekly classes are held on Thursday evenings from 6:30 – 8:30pm.

 Pre-registration is required to attend.